 Photojournalist Betsy Parker, her friend Beth Rera, and Beth’s seven-year-old son John embarked some days ago on a cross-country horse-hauling odyssey—Virginia to California—to include a West Coast summer vacation tour.
 Since Betsy can be counted on for compelling copy and excellent photography, FHL decided to go along for the ride.
 Betsy’s earlier reports may be found under the Horse and Hound drop-down menu/Travel.

 Since Utah on the way out, we’ve been in high desert sierra or rocky mountain morraine.
 It is beautiful out west, but verdant and lush it isn’t.

 Yesterday we stopped over at a horse hotel just west of Albuquerque, New Mexico.
 We’ve grown accustomed to the western horse-keeping style: outdoor covered stall attached to a twelve-by-twelve-square-foot paddock.
 And that’s all.
 No communal pastures, not a blade of grass, no group turnout.
-It’s not wrong or bad, just different.To read more, a subscription is needed: Click here to subscribe
+It’s not wrong or bad, just different.To read more, a subscription is required.
+Log in or click here to subscribe.